MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manufacturing-guide/CreateBasicImage.md

 This creates the folder: **C:\IoT-ADK-AddonKit\Source-< arch >\Products\\MyRPiProduct**.

-Please note that for the DragonBoard 410c, the `newproduct.cmd` command will ask you to enter SMBIOS data.
-Pleas answer YES and enter values for `System SKU`, `Family` and `Baseboard Product`:
+Note that for the DragonBoard 410c, the `newproduct.cmd` command will ask you to enter SMBIOS data.
+Please answer YES and enter values for `System SKU`, `Family` and `Baseboard Product`:

 ![Dashboard screenshot](../media/ManufacturingGuide/DragonBoardNewProduct.jpg)